NikolaDrag/JSONParser-CDP-Project/README.md

 4. Delete/delete/Delete on path/delete on path -> enter a path and delete the element.
 If path is empty or incorrect you will get an invalid path message.
 5. Change/change/Change element/change element -> enter a path and change the value of the element corresponding to a key or to an array index.
 6. Save path/save path/Save on path/ save on path -> enter a filename and a path after and you can extract the element value to the desired file.
-7. Insert/insert - insert a element at a position provided a path.
+7. Insert/insert - insert an element at a position provided a path.

 We have the following classes: JsonParser and JsonValue.
 The main function is the console interface where we use the features of those classes.
 The .txt files testInputX, where X is in the range [1,2,3,4], we have test inputs which we read and we can test in the unitTests.cpp.